wlach/wrla.ch/activitypub/README.md

 This directory contains the small stateful half of the blog's ActivityPub feed.
 The site generator publishes the actor, outbox, post objects, and manifest.
-This Python Worker handles discovery, inbox traffic, collections, scheduled publication, and signed delivery.
+This Python Worker handles discovery, inbox traffic, collections, quote authorization, scheduled publication, and signed delivery.
 D1 holds only federation state.
 Pydantic models validate all remote protocol objects and the deployed manifest;
 unknown ActivityPub extension fields are preserved for interoperability.